i4Trust/tutorials/OpenShift-Sandbox-Deployment/README.md

 9. Install keyrock:

-> :warning: replace cert and key in the values.yaml with your data.
+> :warning: replace cert and key in the [secrets.yaml](./keyrock/templates/secrets.yaml) with your data.
+They need to be base64 encoded.

 ```shell
     helm dependency build ./keyrock/